Developmental Disabilities Awareness Month

 Some of the most common developmental disabilities include: Down syndrome, Autism, Spina Bifida, Cerebral Palsy, Tourette syndrome, fetal alcohol and drug-related syndromes, intellectual disabilities, and more.
 Often, children are born with a DD, like Cerebral Palsy and Down syndrome, however, some DDs are not diagnosed until the child is over 3 years old.

-With advancements in medicine, technology, and policy, families and children with DD have more information, resources, and support than ever before.
-Children and adults with DD are embraced by communities and schools, and resources like assistive technology and parent groups help the child and parents adapt to life with a disability.
+With advancements in medicine, technology, and policy, families and children with DDs have more information, resources, and support than ever before.
+Children and adults with a DD are embraced by communities and schools, and resources like assistive technology and parent groups help the child and parents adapt to life with a disability.
 Society has come a long way over the last 50 years in how we treat, talk about, and value disabilities, and we hope to help our communities continue the amazing progress.

 More Tranquility Blogs